JacobPRC/gatsby-todo/README.md

 ## Built With

-React
+React <br />
-Gatsby
+Gatsby <br />
-Netflify -- used as CMS as well as to host AWS lambda functions and their Identity authentication FaunaDB
+Netflify -- used as CMS as well as to host AWS lambda functions and their Identity authentication <br />
+FaunaDB <br />
 @Apollo/client -- used to retrieve and manipulate data from Faunadb with graphql queries